-Inspired by the flavors of Vietnamese cuisine, this easy, versatile stir-fry is one of our favorite dinners.The dish can be made with your choice of boneless lamb, beef or pork combined with a favorite fresh veggie.
+Inspired by the flavors of Vietnamese cuisine, this easy, versatile stir-fry is one of our favorite quick dinners because can be made with your choice of boneless lamb, beef or pork and a favorite fresh veggie.

-Pictured here is boneless lamb with red bell pepper, but we’ve also tried beef flank steak with green beans and boneless pork loin chops with snow peas.
+Pictured here is boneless lamb with red bell pepper, but we’ve also tried:

-Once the rice is cooked, you’re ready to finish up your stir-fry and dinner will be on the table in minutes.
+Once the rice is cooked, you’re ready to finish up your stir-fry.

 Looking for a good source for lamb?